mit-rss/base_installation/README.md

 Download the [Debian](https://www.debian.org/distrib/netinst) operating system.
 Choose the small, amd64 installer.

-Open VMWare and select "New Virtual Machine...".
+Open VMWare and select ```File > New Virtual Machine...```.
 Select a "Typical" installation.
 When promted, select the ```.iso``` Debian image you downloaded.
-It should automatically detect the correct disto.
-Click through the rest of the settings until the OS begins to boot
+It will automatically select the correct distribution.
+Give the VM a nice name and use the default disk settings.
+In the final page, we reccomend you click the "Customize Hardware" button and increase the memory to at least 2GB - make sure your computer has enough memory to do this.
+Hit finish and the OS should boot.

-Choose the "Graphical Installer" option and begin selecting the default options.
+In the boot menu choose the "Graphical Installer" option and begin selecting the default options.
 When promted, set your hostname to ```racecar-vm```, leave the domain name blank.
-Set the username to ```racecar```.
+Set the username to ```racecar``` and choose a memorable password for the root and user.
 Continue selecting default settings.
+When asked about writing to disks select "yes".
 When asked about setting up GRUB select "yes" then select ```/dev/sda```.

 You should now have Debian installed!
 Log in and click the "Activities" button in the top left and open the "Terminal" application.
 Type ```su``` and enter your password.
 Now run the following to install some essential software:

     apt-get update
     apt-get upgrade